Seth Rogen’s ‘An American Pickle’ is the first movie that understands how I feel about seltzer

 Seltzer—or “jazz water,” as I call it—is the world’s most perfect beverage.
 It’s more exciting than water, which it is scientifically identical to in terms of hydration, and healthier than everything else that’s not water.

-I never have to remind myself to drink eight cups a day; if anything I need to be told to stop drinking seltzer, to save some for the rest of humanity.
+I never have to remind myself to drink eight cups of it a day; if anything I need to be told to stop drinking seltzer, to save some for the rest of humanity.
 Back when many of us used to work in offices, I was known as an enthusiastic and indefatigable drinker of the complimentary seltzer cans in the Fast Company kitchen.
-Colleagues who sat near me had to practice the zen art of dissociation to inure themselves against the constant gun-cocking clack of another can cracked open.
+Colleagues who sat near me had to practice the zen art of dissociation to inure themselves against the constant gun-cocking clack of yet another can cracked open.

-Seltzer is so fizzy, refreshing, and fabulous that my answer to the question, “Still or sparkling?” will always be: “Duh.”
+Seltzer is so fizzy, refreshing, and fabulous that my answer to the question, “Still or sparkling?” might as well be: “Duh.”

-Even if the rest of the world isn’t quite as enraptured by seltzer as me or Herschel, they still adore it.
-As of 2017, the peak of the recent La Croix explosion, Americans were drinking nearly 170 million gallons of seltzer per year, a figure that rose by 42% from five years earlier.
+Even if the rest of the world isn’t quite as enraptured by seltzer as me or Herschel, though, they still adore it.
+As of 2017, the peak of the recent La Croix explosion, Americans drink nearly 170 million gallons of seltzer per year, a figure that rose by 42% from five years earlier.
 (Rapper Big Dipper commemorated the moment with the seltzeriffic anthem “La Croix Boy.”)

 All of this feverish demand is before you even take into account the recent phenomenon of hard seltzer, which sold more than 82 million nine-liter cases in 2019, and is bound to sell way more once the wave of White Claw ripoffs crashes onto the shore of thirsty picnickers.